Boommage/WIP_ScheduleManager/README.md

-# ScheduleManagerRepo
+# WIP-ScheduleManagerRepo
 A java program that manages your schedule in google sheets